JaqiKal/task-master/TESTING.md

 - - -

 ### KNOWN issue

+* Currently, the Task Master application operates without user-specific login functionality, limiting its ability to support multiple users simultaneously.
+This presents a challenge for environments where task management needs to be personalized or shared among team members.
+To address this, future updates are planned to introduce the following enhancements:

 * If the application frequently interacts with Google Sheets, reaching API rate limits could lead to temporary disruptions.